Kintaro/wtftw/README.md

 ALT+SHIFT+Enter
 ```

+## FAQ

+#### Does it work with dual monitors?

+Yes, yes it does.
+Just use xrandr and you're set.
+Wtftw will automatically detect the changed setup

+#### What are the alternatives to xmobar?

+Dzen

+#### what font and programs are you using on the screenshot?

+The font is Envy Code R, and the programs are xmobar, ranger (file manager), vim and pms (mpd client)

+#### why should I use wtftw than dwm or even awesome?

+That is more of a personal choice.
+Wtftw is akin to xmonad.
+You can do almost anything you want with the config file.
+Extend it, change it at runtime, your only boundary is the rust language itself.
+Plus, using it would help a Rust project to detect bugs and improve it.

 ## Tutorial

 I will be making a tutorial series on how to write a window manager.
 A bit busy with my thesis